jmkoni/finger-lakes-events/README.md

 Simple application built to share events throughout the Finger Lakes!

+For contributor workflow details (structure, commands, style, and PR expectations), see [Repository Guidelines](AGENTS.md).

 ## System Requirements

 **NOTE: if you want to use a version manager, please skip to the next section.
 Using a version manager is highly recommended.**